seanlaidlaw/Obsidian_to_Anki/README.md

+# Fork of Obsidian_to_Anki

+This is a fork of the Obsidian_to_Anki Obsidian plugin.
+I have made the following changes:
+- Added setting to *not* update existing Anki cards, this stops the plugin from replacing changes made in Anki, and stops it moving cards back to Obsidian deck if they have been moved
+- Added setting to set the field of Anki card in which we want the link back to Obsidian note to be placed
+- replaced Obisidan link in Anki card with name of the note it came from

+Original Readme Below:

 # Obsidian_to_Anki
 Plugin to add flashcards from a text or markdown file to Anki.
 Run in Obsidian as a plugin, or from the command-line as a python script.
 Built with [Obsidian](https://obsidian.md/) markdown syntax in mind.
 Supports **user-defined custom syntax for flashcards.**
 See the [Trello](https://trello.com/b/6MXEizGg/obsidiantoanki) for planned features.